 What’s been the steepest learning curve of your career so far?

-Which sector or sub-sector do you feel particularly enthused about right now and why?
+Which sector or sub-sector do you focus on?